ronaldvendelmans/citysdk-ld/README.md

 Deployment
 ----------

+These deployment instructions describe how to deploy CitySDK to a clean installation of Ubuntu 12.04 LTS (64-bit) and will install

+- the API server,
+- the developer site server,
+- the RDF server,
+- the CMS server.

+These instructions do _not_ set up any importers or tile servers.

 Before deploying, ensure you've set up your development environment.
-To deploy CitySDK to a clean installation of Ubuntu 12.04 LTS (64-bit):

 1. Create yourself an administrative account (i.e., the user is a member of the `wheel` group) on the target machine.